Here is a video showing two cell phones being shaken together in order to bond them so as to subsequently communicate securely.

 Assumption: An attacker can hear the communications but can neither sense the shaking very well, nor influence it very much.

-Agree on shared secret derived from a circuit with possible MITM and shared exogenous analog noise signal that the MITM can neither read nor substantially contribute to.
+In order to agree on shared secret using a digital circuit with possible MITM and shared exogenous analog noise signal that the MITM can neither read well nor substantially contribute to.

 Some analog difference must be tolerated by sharers.